Ketenimines

-Ketenimines are a group of organic compounds sharing a common functional group with the general structure R^{1}R^{2}C=C=NR^{3}.
+Ketenimines are a group of organic compounds with the general structure R2C=C=NR'.
 A ketenimine is a cumulated alkene and imine and is related to an allene and a ketene.
+When the substituents on the terminal carbon differ, the ketenimines are intrinsically chiral owing to the non-linearity of the C=N-R group.
+The parent compound, ketenimine, tautomerizes rapidly to acetonitrile.

+Synthesis

+Ketenimines can be prepared by reactions of isocyanates with Wittig reagents: